 There is much to unpack in this quote.
-First, note that in Arendt’s 1944 essay, the pariah is not only a symbol of happier, simpler life of the schlemiel, but one of rebellion against the forces that oppressed the Jew.
-If the schlemiel is satisfied with the current condition, indifferent to the political forces that dominate him of her, the conscious pariah is aware of social and political injustices and is calling for action to the effect that ”every pariah who refuses to be a rebel [is] partly responsible for his own position and therewith for the blot on mankind which it represented.”
+First, note that in Arendt’s 1944 essay, the pariah is not only a symbol of someone who leads a happier, simpler life than the schlemiel, but one of rebellion against the forces that oppress the Jewish people.
+The schlemiel is satisfied with the current condition, indifferent to the dominating political forces, whereas the conscious pariah is aware of social and political injustices and calls for action so that “every pariah who refuses to be a rebel [is] partly responsible for his own position and therewith for the blot on mankind which it represented.”
 In line with Lazare’s model, this fight is now seen as the model for other similar battles that rage throughout Europe.
 The pariah is a symbol of resistance, a symbol of the revolt against injustice.
-Furthemore, in “The Jew as Pariah,” heresy is clearly duplicated: the heretic attitude against traditional Judaism is reproduced as a more generalized attitude against the European society in general.
-The pariahs do not struggle only with their Jewish tradition - they reject the uniformity around them as well.
-The pariahs transgress against the peoples around, the European society, and in fact against any other society or community: they reject the German and the French as they reject the Jewish tradition.
+Furthermore, in “The Jew as Pariah,” heresy is clearly duplicated: the heretic attitude against traditional Judaism is reproduced as a more generalized attitude against European society in general.
+Pariahs not only struggle with their Jewish tradition, but they also reject the uniformity around them.
+Pariahs transgress against the surrounding peoples, against European society, and in fact against all other societies or communities: they reject the German and the French as they reject the Jewish tradition.

 Arendt’s model of pariah thus suggests a unique formulation of heresy.
-While the pariah struggles with Judaism, he or she must also identify as a Jew in their relations with the society around.
-The pariah must be both inside and outside Judaism: he or she are outside Judaism in their relations with Jewish authority, and they are inside Judaism when they struggle with other nations or religions.
+While the pariah struggles with Judaism, he or she must also identify as a Jew in their relations with the society in which they live.
+The pariah must be both inside and outside Judaism: outside Judaism in their relations with Jewish authority, and inside Judaism when they struggle with other nations or religions.
 In other words, the heresy of the pariah does not invalidate Judaism, but rather secures it as a new basis for future political action.
 The heretic must be a Jew in order to be a pariah.
-Here lays an essential difference between Deutscher and Arendt: while for Deutscher the heretic acts against the Jewish tradition in order to promote a universal worldview, which eventually would invalidate Judaism, in Arendt, the heretic pariah is able to act as pariah only because he or she are part of the Jewish people.
-Rather than emptying Judaism, as Deutscher’s vision suggests, Arendt invents a form of a double-barreled heresy which in fact safeguards Judaism.
-The pariahs are truly Jewish heretics: their heresy is grounded on the fact that they are different, that is, on their participation in that which they also reject.
+Here an essential difference can be observed between Deutscher and Arendt: while for Deutscher the heretic acts against the Jewish tradition in order to promote a universal worldview, which will eventually invalidate Judaism, in Arendt, the heretic pariah is able to act as pariah only as part of the Jewish people.
+Rather than emptying Judaism, as Deutscher’s vision suggests, Arendt invents a form of double-barreled heresy which in fact safeguards Judaism.
+Pariahs are truly Jewish heretics: their heresy is grounded in the fact that they are different, that is, in their participation in what they also reject.

 Put in more general terms, Arendt’s heresy is a form of transgression that simultaneously destabilizes and sustains identity.
 The pariah represents a struggle with cohesive uniformity and social and political conformity.
-Yet this struggle is based on the possibility of being an “outside” or a “stranger,” that is, on a different, subversive identity, which negates the homogeneity the pariah meets.
-In other words, the pariah must always affirm a certain identity, when he or she battle against another.
-Thus, when the Jewish heretics struggle with worldly injustices, they must affirm their Jewish identity first.
-If in her work on Rahel Varnhagen, the pariahs seem to have no identity—they lack any identificatory mark as they enjoy a “simple joie de vivre”—in her model of conscious pariah, Arendt understands that the fight against homogeneity must be performed from a concrete position.
-To fight against uniformity, one had to have particular identity.
+Yet this struggle is based on the possibility of being an “outsider” or a “stranger,” that is, a different, subversive identity, which negates the homogeneity the pariah meets.
+The pariah must always affirm a certain identity in battling against another.
+Thus, when Jewish heretics struggle with worldly injustices, they must affirm their Jewish identity first.
+If in her work on Rahel Varnhagen, the pariahs seem to have no identity—they lack any identificatory mark as they enjoy a “simple joie de vivre”—in her model of the conscious pariah, Arendt understands that the fight against homogeneity must be conducted from a concrete position.
+To fight against uniformity, one has to have a particular identity.